BAC1/RestApi/Readme.md

 sudo apt-get upgrade gradle
 ```

-* Create the gradle wrapper
+* Create the gradle wrapper with any Gradle version higher than 4.0

 ```
-gradle wrapper --gradle-version 2.13
+gradle wrapper --gradle-version <Gradle version>
 ```

-* Open the file **RestApi/gradle/wrapper/gradle-wrapper.properties** and enter a gradle version 4.0 or higher
-for property **distributionUrl**.
 For the latest gradle versions see [here](https://services.gradle.org/distributions/).

 #### JAVA_HOME
-Make sure Java 8 is set for the JAVA_HOME variable on your local machine (Windows and Linux)
+Make sure Java 8 is set for the JAVA_HOME variable on your local machine (Windows and Linux).

 ##### Linux
-Run the following commands in the command line of Intellij
+Run the following commands in the command line of Intellij:

 * Check your JAVA_HOME variable
 ```